Are You Jimmy Ray?

-"Are You Jimmy Ray?" is a song by English singer Jimmy Ray.
-It was released in October 1997 as the first single from his self-titled debut album (1997).
-The song peaked at number 13 on both the US Billboard Hot 100 and the UK Singles Chart.
+"Are You Jimmy Ray?" is a song by English singer-songwriter Jimmy Ray, released in October 1997, by Epic and Sony Soho Square, as the first single from his self-titled debut album (1997).
+The song is written by Ray with its producer, Con Fitzpatrick, and peaked at number 13 on both the US Billboard Hot 100 and the UK Singles Chart.
 It was most successful in Canada, reaching number two on the RPM 100 Hit Tracks chart.
-Ray later re-recorded this song as "Who Wants to Know" on his second album, Live to Fight Another Day, in 2017.
+The accompanying music video was directed by Vaughan Arnell and filmed in Los Angeles.
+Ray later re-recorded the song as "Who Wants to Know" on his second album, Live to Fight Another Day, in 2017.

 Critical reception

-AllMusic editor Stephen Thomas Erlewine declared the song as "infectious".
-Larry Flick from Billboard viewed it as a "quirky pop ditty".
-He noted that "the question now is, Will it grow into a full-fledged pop fire, à la Chumbawamba's similarly chantable breakout smash "Tubthumping"?
+AllMusic editor Stephen Thomas Erlewine complimented the song as "infectious".
+Larry Flick from Billboard magazine named it a "quirky pop ditty".
+He noted that "the question now is, Will it grow into a full-fledged pop fire, à la Chumbawamba's similarly chantable breakout smash 'Tubthumping'?
 Chances are certainly in its favor.
 The track has a fun, galloping beat, as well as scratchy guitars that are mildly reminiscent of '80s-era new wave.
 Who cares that the song does not appear to be about anything in particular?
 The words are cute if completely innocuous, and the chorus is as sticky as cotton candy."
 Tom Lanham from Entertainment Weekly wrote that Ray "gleefully pairs techno rhythms with a Sun-session slap back and chirpy female chorus."

-Jerry Crowe of Los Angeles Times described it as "catchy", noting the song's "infectious" chorus; "Are you Johnnie Ray?
+Jerry Crowe of Los Angeles Times described it as "catchy", noting the song's "infectious" chorus; Are you Johnnie Ray?
 Are you Stingray?
 Are you Fay Wray?
-Are you Jimmy Ray?"
+Are you Jimmy Ray?
 Pan-European magazine Music & Media constated that "he certainly is Jimmy Ray, and this sparkling, rocky, track is guaranteed to ensure that radio programmers across Europe won't forget this lanky London lad's name in a hurry.
 Ray's a new face, but there's a degree of familiarity about the music here; it owes much of its clout to a reworked Bo Diddley guitar riff."
-Music Week rated it five out of five, commenting that "pouting Jimmy looks the part of a popstar, and this self-penned song with well-thought out remixes should catapult him to stardom."
-A reviewer from People Magazine felt that the singer "exudes the sort of animal magnetism that has been a pop rarity lately."
+Music Week gave it a full score of five out of five, stating that "pouting Jimmy looks the part of a popstar, and this self-penned song with well-thought out remixes should catapult him to stardom."
+A reviewer from People Magazine felt the singer "exudes the sort of animal magnetism that has been a pop rarity lately."

 Music video

-A music video went into heavy rotation on music television.
+A music video for "Are You Jimmy Ray?" went into heavy rotation on music television.
 The video juxtaposed Ray's rockabilly image with a trailer park setting as women in sports jerseys and football shorts danced behind him.
 It was directed by British director Vaughan Arnell.
 The video was filmed in Los Angeles and in some of the scenes, Ray can be seen walking in front of the downtown LA skyline.